sulemanahmed/setup-mac-m1/README.md

 # setup-mac-m1
-step by step guide to setup the new machine
+step by step guide to setup the new apple M1 machine